A-Odunayo/LITA_Project/README.md

 # LITA_Project

 ### Project Topic
-**Data Analysis Training Project** - *A Case Study of International Brewery Sales Record from 2017-2019*
+**Data Analysis Training Project** - *Analysis of International Breweries Sales Record from 2017-2019*

 -----------------------

 ### Project Overview
-This is to analyze International Brewery Sales from 2017 till 2019, determining the Sales
+This is to analyze International Breweries Sales from 2017 till 2019, determining the Sales
 - Per Year
 - Per Brand
 -